Fight a DUI Charge in Allentown

 If you’ve been charged with drunk driving, you need a lawyer - and fast.
-That’s why the Allentown criminal defense attorneys at the Regan Law Firm are ready to help you immediately!
+That’s why the Allentown DUI defense attorneys at the Regan Law Firm are ready to help you immediately!
 In Pennsylvania, a person driving, operating or in physical control of a vehicle may be charged with driving under the influence (DUI) in the following circumstances:

 - After drinking enough alcohol to render him incapable of safe driving;